Seared Scallops with Avocado Mousse and Passion Fruit Sauce

 • Assembling:

-• To assemble, place few spoons of the avocado mouse and passion fruit salsa, each.
-Arrange the scallops.
-Garnish with fresh passion fruit pulp, herb, and lime wedges.
-If desired, drizzle with the olive oil.
-Enjoy immediately!
+• To assemble, spoon a few tablespoons of the avocado mousse and passion fruit sauce onto serving plates.
+Arrange the scallops on top.
+Garnish with fresh passion fruit pulp, herbs, and lime wedges.
+If desired, drizzle lightly with olive oil.
+Serve immediately.

 In other news, I hope you enjoyed the trip!
 I can’t wait to hear more about it!